 - Contains 2-4, D and Triclopyr for control on most unwanted trees and brush.

 - You can use this on non-crop and non-timber areas.

 Non-selective herbicides attack every plant they touch, including grass.
 If you are spraying for poison ivy on your lawn, you will probably want to opt for a selective herbicide, so you can kill poison ivy without killing grass.
 If you don’t have to worry about protecting a lawn, a non-selective herbicide may be the right choice.

-Most non-selective herbicides for poison ivy are glyphosate-based.
+Most non-selective herbicides for poison ivy are Glyphosate-based, like Roundup.
 One of the best on the market is Roundup Poison Ivy Plus Tough Brush Killer.
-It is formulated to attack brush and vine-like plants (including poison ivy) that can be a lot more resilient than other weeds.
+This effective poison ivy killer is formulated to attack brush and vine-like plants (including poison ivy) that can be a lot more resilient than other weeds.

 What is the Best Time to Spray Poison Ivy?

-There is a right and a wrong time to spray poison ivy with herbicide.
-If you spray at the wrong time, you may not kill the ivy.
+There is a right and a wrong time to provide an herbicide treatment to poison ivy.
+If you spray at the wrong time, you may not kill the ivy with herbicides.
 This is a waste of your time and money.
 In order to wipe out the poison ivy in as few applications as possible, follow this timetable for your herbicide applications:

 - 2,4-D and Dicamba: Spray in spring through early summer.

 - Triclopyr: Spray throughout growing season (after leaves expand in spring until they begin to change color in fall).